System for Urban Stormwater Treatment and Analysis IntegratioN (SUSTAIN)

-1. Framework Manager - Serves as the command center of SUSTAIN.
+1. Framework Manager: Serves as the command center of SUSTAIN.
 It manages the data exchanges between system components and coordinates external inputs, calls various modeling components (i.e., land, BMP, conveyance), and provides output information to the postprocessor.

 BMPs are classified and conceptualized in SUSTAIN as scale-based and type-based.
 The scale-based category classifies BMPs according to the size of the application area, such as lot-, community-, and watershed-scales.
 The type-base category classifies BMPs into three types according to the geometric properties:

 - Sediment algorithms adapted from Hydrological Simulation Program – FORTRAN (HSPF).

+4. BMP Simulation Module: Provides process-based simulation of flow and pollutant transport for a wide range of structural BMPs.
+Its designed allows new BMPs and alternative simulation techniques to be added.
+The major processes that encompass the module include flow routing, infiltration, evapotranspiration, pollutant routing and removal, buffer strip flow routing, strip sediment trapping, and pollutant removal.
 There is a default simulation method option for each process.
 However, users can select a second option depending on the available data and required level of detail preferred.
 In addition to the major processes, two additional functionalities are included:

-- BMP Cost Estimation - The cost database in SUSTAIN is expressed in terms of unit costs of individual construction components of a BMP.
+- BMP Cost Estimation in SUSTAIN is expressed in terms of unit costs of individual construction components of a BMP.
 The unit costs come from wholesale and retail companies that provide raw materials for BMPs, and from multiple sources of BMP implementation at the county, state, and federal levels.
 The use of this unit cost approach, rather than the entire bulk BMP installation, aims to minimize differences encountered from site or locality factors.
 Users have the option to override the built-in data with the locally derived information.

-5. Conveyance Simulation Module - Performs routing of flow and pollutants through a conduit.
+5. Conveyance Simulation Module: Performs routing of flow and pollutants through a conduit.
 In SUSTAIN, conduits are pipes or channels that move water from one node to another in a watershed routing network.
 The cross-sectional shapes of a conduit can be selected from a variety of standard open and closed geometries.
 Irregular natural cross-section shapes are supported, as are user-defined closed shapes.
 Flow and pollutant routing are simulated using transport algorithms in SWMM5.
 Sediment routing uses sediment transport algorithms in HSPF.

 Operationally, the optimization module incorporates a tiered approach that allows for cost-effectiveness evaluation of both individual and/or multiple nested watersheds.
 This helps to address the needs of both regional- and local-scale applications.
 Tier 1 performs the optimization search to develop cost-effectiveness curves for each Tier 1 sub watershed.
 Tier 2 uses the Tier 1 solutions to construct a new optimization search domain and run the transport module, if needed, to develop the combined cost-effectiveness curve for the entire Tier 2 watershed.